koljapluemer/obsidian-the-queue/README.md

 ![screenshot of the note above in queue](doc/img/book_1.png)

-When you have less than five active books, *The Queue* will randomly pick one of your `book`s and prompt you to start reading (which you can also decline by selecting **Not Today**).
+When you have less than five active books, *The Queue* will randomly pick one of your `book`s and prompt you to start reading (which you can also decline by selecting **Not today**).

 If you want to add a book to your queue that you have already started to read, set `q-type: book-started`.